DonnieTD/Liminal/ReadMe.md

 This engine answers:
 How did semantic reality evolve over time, and where did it break?

-By making time and state explicit, bugs and exploits become observable as structural distortions rather than mysterious failures.
+Bugs become structural distortions in time, not mysterious failures.

 ---

 ## Non-Goals

-This project does not aim to:
+This project does NOT aim to:

 - replace production compilers
 - be fast